raceychan/lihil/docs/tutorials.md

 - if your function is a sync generator, it will be solved within a separate thread.

 - all graph will eventually merged into the main graph holding by `Lihil`, which means that, if you register a dependency with a factory in route `A`, the same factory can be used in every other route if it is required.

+### Have not found what you are looking for?

+please let us know by posting in the discussion.